 Procedure for Obtaining a Student Visa

 The procedures for obtaining a visa can be extremely complicated.
 Anyone considering entering the United States to study should contact an experienced Philadelphia visa petition lawyer.
-The first step is to apply to an SEVP approved school in the United States.
+The first step is to apply to an SEVP-approved school in the United States.
 They will register you with the Student and Exchange Visitor Information System (SEVIS) program, and you must pay the required fee.

 The school will then send you a Form I-20, which you can bring to a U.S. Embassy or Consulate to apply for your visa.
 If you are married and/or have any children, they may come with you to the United States during the course of your study and must follow the same procedures – complete the Form I-20, etc. Family members need not pay the fee, however.